OleksandrBoretskyi/resume-blog/content/english/pages/elements.md

 ---
 title: "Elements"
-meta_title: "Your Meta Title Here"
-description: "Your Meta Description Here"
+meta_title: "Elements"
+description: "Placeholder playground page."
-draft: false
+draft: true
 ---

+This page is a playground and is hidden in production (draft: true).

 {{< toc >}}